Upper Body Push Workout With Cardio Tabata (30-Minutes)

 woman performing a dumbbell chest press

-How To Do An Alternating Dumbbell Chest Press
+How to Do an Alternating Dumbbell Chest Press

-Targets: The chest, shoulders and triceps.
+Targets: chest, shoulders and triceps.

 woman performing push day exercises, dumbbell chest press and chest fly